 Systolic heart failure diagnosis

 Systolic heart failure happens when the left ventricle of your heart cannot contract completely.
 That means your heart will not pump forcefully enough to move your blood throughout your body in an efficient way.

 It’s also called heart failure with reduced ejection fraction (HFrEF).

 Ejection fraction (EF) is a measurement of how much blood leaves a heart ventricle every time it pumps.
 The more the heart pumps out, the healthier it is.

 Diastolic heart failure occurs when your left ventricle can no longer relax between heartbeats because the tissues have become stiff.
-When your heart can’t fully relax, it won’t fill up again with blood before the next beat.
+When your heart cannot fully relax, it won’t fill up again with blood before the next beat.

-Your doctor will then consider whether you have other symptoms of heart failure and if there’s evidence that your heart isn’t functioning properly.
+Your doctor will then consider whether you have other symptoms of heart failure and if there’s evidence from other tests that your heart is not functioning properly.
 If those criteria are met, you may be diagnosed with diastolic heart failure.